loopingz/webda.io/docs/pages/Concepts/Concepts.md

 Webda is a domain driven framework.

 It means you should mainly focus on creating your business models.
+Most business logic should be implemented in your models.

 Then Services exists to implement generic features:

 - Store your models: Store, DynamoDB, MongoDB, Postgresql, Firebase, Memory, File
 - Store your binaries: BinaryService, FileBinary, S3Binary, GCPStorage
-- Expose your models: DomainService, GraphQLService
+- Expose your models: RESTDomainService, GraphQLService
 - Authenticatate: AuthenticationService, OAuthService
 - Secure: Hawk, built-in sanitizer